AashishH15/FlashCardify/README.md

 You can install them using pip:

-pip install numpy spacy newspaper3k csv wiktionaryparser beautifulsoup4
+<p>pip install numpy spacy newspaper3k csv wiktionaryparser beautifulsoup4<p>

 Also, make sure you have downloaded the "en_core_web_sm" model for spacy: